Walt Jean

-Walter LeArmand LeJeune (January 2, 1898 – March 28, 1961), also known as Walt Jean, was an American professional football player and coach.
+Walter LeArmand LeJeune (January 12, 1896 – March 27, 1961), also known as Walt Jean, Walter L. Jean, and Walter Le Jean, was an American professional football player and coach.
 He played in the National Football League (NFL) for six seasons, from 1922 to 1927, with five different teams: the Akron Pros (1922–1923), Milwaukee Badgers (1924), Frankford Yellow Jackets (1925), Green Bay Packers (1925–1926), and Pottsville Maroons (1927).

 College career

-After high school, Jean attended Bethany College, Heidelberg College and Tiffin University.
-Jean played at Bethany in 1921, his senior year.
+A native of Dayton, Ohio, Jean played college football as a fullback at Heidelberg University in Tiffin, Ohio.
+In November 1919, he was elected captain of the Heidelberg football team for the following season.
+In 1920, however, Jean coached the football team at Bowling Green State Normal School—now known as Bowling Green State University.
+In 1921, he played at Bethany College in Bethany, West Virginia.

 Professional career

 Jean made his professional debut in the National Football League (NFL) in 1922 with the Akron Pros.
 He later played for the Green Bay Packers, Frankford Yellow Jackets, Pottsville Maroons and Milwaukee Badgers over the course of his career.
 In 1927, after playing in just two games with the Maroons, Jean travelled to Portsmouth, Ohio to join a team fielded by Jim Thorpe, called the Portsmouth Shoe-Steels.
 There played also served as line coach.
 By the end of November though, Thorpe left the team and the head coaching duties went straight to Jean.
 Jean coached the Portsmouth Spartans as the head coach for the 1928 and 1929 seasons.